matrix-org/synapse/docs/upgrade.md

 Synapse now refuses to start when using PostgreSQL with incorrect values of `COLLATE` and `CTYPE` unless the config flag `allow_unsafe_locale`, found in the database section of the configuration file, is set to `true`.
+See the [PostgreSQL documentation](https://matrix-org.github.io/synapse/latest/postgres.html) for more information.

 # Upgrading to v1.55.0